 Reception is part of our Early Years Foundation Stage, and each child is encouraged to pursue personal and academic excellence, to respect and appreciate individual differences and to develop a sense of responsibility towards the community.

-Our aim is to create a happy, secure, stable and caring environment with a strong family feel in which children can acquire confidence in their own abilities, develop opinions and values, learn new skills and experiences and develop individual talents.
+We create a happy, secure, stable and caring environment with a strong family feel in which children can acquire confidence in their own abilities, develop opinions and values, learn new skills and experiences and develop individual talents.

 We encourage the children to be socially self-assured and to relate positively with others and to take responsibility for their own actions.
 Children are encouraged to express themselves clearly and imaginatively, whilst interacting with others to facilitate a practical understanding of what they have learnt.

 We provide a balanced curriculum with both child initiated and adult focused activities allowing children the ability to apply their knowledge and to find pleasure and satisfaction in their work and play.
 Experienced and nurturing staff along with small class sizes enables each child’s individual needs to be recognised and supported ensuring progression.